Ode to the Mets: Background

 Singer Julian Casablancas began writing "Ode to the Mets" on October 5, 2016, following the 2016 National League Wild Card Game between the New York Mets and San Francisco Giants, which Casablancas had attended with Strokes guitar technician Paul Vassallo.
 The Mets' loss saw them knocked out of the 2016 postseason.
 A lifelong Mets fan, Casablancas began sketching lyrics and a melody while waiting for the 7 train at Mets–Willets Point station.
-As a joke, he gave it the working title "Ode to the Mets", with the intention of changing it.
+As a joke, he gave it the working title "Ode to the Mets", with his original intention being to leave the song title as simply "Ode".
 However, drummer Fabrizio Moretti later dissuaded him from doing so, finding the title befitting of the lyrical themes.
 Moretti believed that both the Mets and the song evoke "something that you set your heart to and that you love unconditionally but that continues to disappoint you."

 Like the rest of the songs from The New Abnormal, the song was primarily recorded at Rick Rubin's Shangri-La studio in Malibu, California.
 The band performed it live for the first time during a New Year's Eve 2019 concert at the Barclays Center in Brooklyn, New York.
 Casablancas preceded the performance by announcing that they would have a new album releasing in 2020.
 "Ode to the Mets" was officially released as the ninth and final track on The New Abnormal on April 10, 2020.

 Composition

 Atlantic City Weekly writer Ryan Loughlin categorized "Ode to the Mets" as dream pop, with others describing it as a ballad.
 The lyrics are unrelated to the Mets or baseball generally.
 Kitty Empire of The Observer found them difficult to decipher.
 Moretti believed the song to be about "something that you set your heart to and you love unconditionally, but continues to disappoint you", which MLB.com writer Michael Clair felt echoed "the kind of self-deprecation Mets fans are famous for".
 Of this interpretation, Casablancas said, "That wasn't my intention with the song, but I can’t argue with [it]".
 AllMusic reviewer Heather Phares described the lyrics as "Casablancas [...] telling off someone who's already long gone", while Helen Brown of The Independent felt it saw the band "[looking] back on their lost years".

 Spectrum Culture's Kevin Korber called the song as a "delicate mix of detached cool and melancholy", with Susan Hansen of Clash noting the song's progression "[building] before escalating in intensity, providing a soothing end to the blistering presentation".
 Casablancas's vocal delivery goes "from monotone to octave jumping".
 Ella Kemp of NME described the song's distinctive riff as sounding as if it was "put through a wind machine".
-Helen Brown felt that the song would serve as a fitting soundtrack for the closing credits to the upcoming documentary adaptation of Lizzy Goodman's 2017 oral history Meet Me in the Bathroom, which heavily follows The Strokes.
+Helen Brown felt that the song would serve as a fitting soundtrack for the closing credits to the upcoming documentary adaptation of Lizzy Goodman's 2017 oral history Meet Me in the Bathroom, which heavily follows the Strokes.